 One counselor put it this way: “In that week at camp, I really felt like I was experiencing the Kingdom of God!”

 How Much Does Camp Cost?

 Nothing!
 It’s free.
 For every single camper.
 But obviously it costs money to send 60 to 70 campers to camp for a week.
-Bethany Birches charges Camp Agape $410 for each camper.
+Bethany Birches charges Camp Agape $495 for each camper.
 In addition, every camper is supplied with a clean sleeping bag for their stay, and receives a backpack with flashlight and lots of other camping gear, T-shirt, ‘hoodie’ sweatshirt, beach towel and back-to-school supplies.
-These items amount to at least $100 per camper since we want to provide every camper with identical gifts.
-With administrative costs such as registration packets, mailings, etc., we figure a camper scholarship amounts to $600 or $100 a day.
-The entire program cost about $36,000 in 2015.
-It costs $50,000 to keep a Vermont inmate in jail for a year.
+With administration costs such as registration packets, mailings and camper transportation, a camper scholarship in 2019 cost $600.
+In 2019, the entire program cost $38,000.
+It costs over $60,000 to keep a VT inmate in jail for a year.

 How much does Camp Agape cost?
 In volunteer time and love: priceless.

 Camp Agape is funded through the generosity of individual donors, congregations, and the Fanny Allen Foundation.

 (from the Spring 2008 Newsletter)

 The answer is a resounding ‘Yes!’
 Many children have returned for 7, 8, even 9 summers!
 Even though there are an estimated 6000 Vermont children who have experienced their parent’s incarceration, we believe that our campers benefit by returning year after year.
 The relationships they build at camp grow and deepen each year.
 These positive relationships are the most effective contribution we can offer as a path out of generational incarceration.